 - Venting Systems – Burning natural gas generates carbon dioxide and water vapor.
-Older furnaces have to exhaust those products of combustion at a high enough temperature to carry that water vapor to the roof through the vent system.
+Older models have to exhaust those byproducts of combustion at a high enough temperature to carry that water vapor to the roof through the vent system.
 That means that 20% or more of the heat generated escapes through the vent.
-Newer high efficiency furnaces use two heat exchangers, instead of just one, letting them extract up to 96% or more of the generated heat, using that extra heat to make your home more comfortable while burning less fuel.
+Newer high-efficiency furnaces use two heat exchangers, instead of just one, letting them extract up to 96% or more of the generated heat, using that extra heat to make your home more comfortable while burning less fuel.
 In fact, the exhaust from these furnaces is so cool that it can be removed from your home through a small PVC pipe that exits through a wall, rather than the roof.
 A fan forces the exhaust out the vent.

 Energy-Saving Differences Mean Big Cost Savings

 The additional components inside a condensing furnace add additional costs to manufacturing, and those are passed along to the consumer through higher prices compared to less efficient models.
 To help homeowners make the decision to buy energy-efficient furnaces, local energy companies offer cash rebates to cover some of the price increase.
 But it is lower energy bills that make investing in a more efficient model a great idea.
 Over the years, you can save up to thousands of dollars in energy savings alone.
 When we show customers how much they will save over time, most customers now choose models with an AFUE rating of more than 90% over a standard 80% AFUE model.

 High-Efficiency Furnaces: Sales and Installation – Minneapolis St. Paul, MN